JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ### Preparing C Wrapper ###

-Now we extract the shellcode from our NASM and put it in the C language wrapper.
-It's also worth checking to see if any null-byte has crept in.
+<p style="text-align: justify;">Now we extract the shellcode from our NASM and put it in the C language wrapper.
+It's also worth checking to see if any null-byte has crept in.</p>

 ```sh
 $ objdump -d ./reverse_shell|grep '[0-9a-f]:'|grep -v 'file'|cut -f2 -d:|cut -f1-6 -d' '|tr -s ' '|tr '\t' ' '|sed 's/ $//g'|sed 's/ /\\x/g'|paste -d '' -s |sed 's/^/"/'|sed 's/$/"/g'